-When the other two policemen (Sergeant Kennedy and Constable Scanlon) returned, they refused to surrender to the gang.
-In the exchange of shots that followed, Ned killed Scanlon and, later, Kennedy.
+When the other two policemen (Sergeant Kennedy and Constable Scanlan) returned, they refused to surrender to the gang.
+In the exchange of shots that followed, Ned killed Scanlan and, later, Kennedy.
 From this moment on these four men were officially outlaws: the notorious Kelly gang.

 Ned Kelly's suit of armour

 The ‘letterbox'-style headpiece and matching body armour worn by Ned Kelly and his gang are recognisable icons that feature prominently in the work of artists such as Sidney Nolan and Albert Tucker.

 In 1879 – the year before the Glenrowan siege and Ned's ultimate capture – the Kelly gang began constructing the suits of armour from mouldboards, the thick metal parts of a farmer's plough.
 They acquired these materials in various ways – some were bought; others were offered to them by sympathetic farmers; a few were stolen.